dsp2003/clef/README.md

 + [R] Coal gives 2 points of fuel (same as in EK, 0 in UG)

-+ [N][SG ONLY] Teleporter Core can be crafted from 2 Iron Bars and 3 Diamonds
++ [N] Teleporter Core can be crafted from 2 Iron Bars and 3 Diamonds

-+ [M][SG ONLY] All vanilla teleporters from "2-Stop Teleshop" can be crafted via Iron Crafting Table.
++ [M] All vanilla teleporters from "2-Stop Teleshop" can be crafted via Iron Crafting Table.
 Each requires 1 Teleporter Core and 1 Circuit board to craft (also, all of them can be safely placed and removed without object's destruction.
 Also included proper descriptions for each teleporter type).
 Other requirements vary:

  - Executive  : 3 Diamonds, 6 Durasteel Bars and 6 Glass Blocks
  - Brass      : 2 Diamonds, 10 Liquid Oil, 5 Copper Bars and 4 Glass Blocks